-PROXY - CLASS A

-INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here:

-If you do withhold authority to vote for any nominee(s), your votes will be allocated equally among the remaining nominees unless you specify a different allocation in the space above.
+PROXY - CLASS A ▲ FOLD HERE • DO NOT SEPARATE • INSERT IN ENVELOPE PROVIDED ▲ Please mark your votes like this X mmends a vote "FOR ALL NOMINEES."
+NOMINEES: O (01) Dennis L. Brack 2.
+Proposal to ratify the selection of PricewaterhouseCoopers LLP as independent auditor for Farmer Mac for the fiscal year ending December 31, 2017.
+GAINST ABSTAIN FOR ALL NOMINEES O (02) James R. Engebretsen The Board of Directors recommends a vote "FOR" proposa 1 2.
+WITHHOLD AUTHORITY FOR ALL NOMINEES O (03) Dennis A. Everson O (04) Mitchell A. Johnson 3.
+Proposal to approve, on an advisory basis, the compensation of Farmer Mac's named executive officers disclosed in the Proxy Statement.
+FOR AG GAINST ABSTAIN FOR ALL EXCEPT (See instructions below) O (05) Clark B. Maxwell The Board of Directors recommends a vote "FOR" proposa 13.
+"FORALL EXCEPT" and fi as shown here: ● old authority to vote for any individual nominee(s), mark ill in the circle next to each nominee you wish to withhold, Proposal to approve, on an advisory basis, the frequency of future advisory votes on the compensation of Farmer Mac's named executive officers.
+The Board of Directors recommends a vote for "ONE YEAR THREE VEARS ABSTAI If you do withhold authority to vote for any nominee(s), your votes will be allocated equally among the remaining nominees unless you specify a different allocation in the space above.
 TO CUMULATE YOUR VOTE, SEE INSTRUCTION AT RIGHT.

-To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.

-Proposal to ratify the selection of PricewaterhouseCoopers LLP as independent auditor for Farmer Mac for the fiscal year ending December 31, 2016.

-3. Proposal to approve, on an advisory basis, the compensation of Farmer Mac's named executive officers disclosed in the Proxy Statement.

 INSTRUCTIONS TO CUMULATE YOUR VOTE: To cumulate your vote for one or more of the listed nominees, write the manner in which such votes shall be cumulated by indicating the allocation by percentage or number of votes in the space to the right of the nominee name(s).
-The cumulative number of votes you have is 5 times the number of shares of Class A Voting Common Stock you owned on March 17, 2016.
+The cumulative number of votes you have is 5 times the number of shares of Class A Voting Common Stock you owned on March 17, 2017.
 All of your votes may be cast for a single nominee or may be distributed among any number of nominees.
-If you are cumulating your vote, do not mark the circle to the left of the name of the nominee(s) for whom you are voting.

-COMPANY ID:

-Please mark your votes like this

-AGAINST ABSTAIN

-FOR

-PROXY NUMBER:

-ACCOUNT NUMBER:

-Signature Date ,2016.
-Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee, or guardian, please give full title as such.
-If the signer is a partnership, please sign in partnership name by authorized person.
+If you are cumulating you vote, do not mark the circle to the left of the name of the nominee(s) for whom you are voting COMPANY ID: PROXY NUM IBER: your new address in the addr r account, please check the box at right and indicate less space above.
+Please note that changes to the bunt may not be submitted via this method.
+ACCOUNT NU MBER: Signature Signature Dat e , 2017 lder should sign.
+When signing as executor, administrator, attorney, trustee giving full title as such.
+If signer is a partnership, please sign in partnership